by Susan Flantzer

 Lucy had three siblings:

 In 1626, Lucy was appointed Lady of the Bedchamber to Queen Henrietta Maria, wife of King Charles I, who had succeeded to the throne the previous year.
-Lucy soon became a favorite of the queen, was a popular figure at the court, and started to engage in court intrigues.
+Lucy soon became the queen’s favorite, was a popular figure at the court, and started to engage in court intrigues.
 She was the subject of Sir John Suckling‘s risqué poem Upon My Lady Carlisle’s Walking in Hampton Court Garden.

 Lucy may have been the inspiration for the character of Milady de Winter in The Three Musketeers by Alexandre Dumas.
 She had an affair with George Villiers, 1st Duke of Buckingham, a favorite of both King James I and King Charles I. The 17th-century French diarist François de La Rochefoucauld mentioned in his memoirs that Lucy stole diamond studs that King Louis XIII of France (the brother of Queen Henrietta Maria of England) had given his wife Anne of Austria, Queen of France.
 Supposedly, Queen Anne had given the diamond studs to her admirer George Villiers, 1st Duke of Buckingham and Lucy stole them in a vengeful act because she was jealous of Buckingham’s love for Queen Anne.
 King Louis XIII wanted to see the studs and Queen Anne was able to recover them.
 Alexandre Dumas later used this entire story, and therefore he probably based Milady de Winter on Lucy Carlisle in The Three Musketeers.